Scream 4: Plot

-On the 15th anniversary week of the original Woodsboro murders, high school students Jenny Randall and Marnie Cooper are murdered by Ghostface.
+On the 15th anniversary week of the original Woodsboro murders, high school students Marnie Cooper and Jenny Randall are murdered by Ghostface.
 Sidney Prescott returns to Woodsboro the following day to promote her self-help book with her publicist, Rebecca Walters.
 After evidence is found in her rental car, Sidney becomes a prime suspect in the murders and must stay in town until they are solved.